qrst07/cloudmc-standard-kb/en/administration/enable-two-factor-authentication.md

 ### Deactivate Two-Factor Authentication

 If you wish to deactivate two-factor authentication on your account, go to **My profile** and under the **Security** section, click on **Disable two-factor authentication**.
 You will be asked to enter your password.
-Once this is done, you will be asked only for your username and password when authenticating yourself to cloud.ca.
+Once this is done, you will be asked only for your username and password when authenticating yourself to CloudMC.